-Class attendance will be taken daily.
 If you miss class you are responsible for obtaining the day's notes and assignments.
-While you are not graded on class attendance, you are expected to attend every class period or your grade will suffer (indirectly) if you do not attend.
-If you have four or less absences (or do not miss at all) this semester, I will drop your four lowest online assignment scores and four written homework scores.
+You are expected to attend every class period or your grade will suffer (indirectly) if you do not attend.
+Attendance will be taken.
 To level the playing field between those who must miss classes because of MSU and those who do not, the only kind of absence which will not be counted in this regard is a university-required absence.
-Thus, anything else (for instance, being sick, going on a job interview, taking care of a sick relative, etc.) will count as one of these absences.
+Thus, anything else (for instance, being sick and not, going on a job interview, taking care of a sick relative, etc.) will count as one of these absences.
 Note the following provisions on arriving late to class or leaving early:

 Every two tardies (arriving late) will count as an absence.
 Leaving class early will count as an absence unless you provide me with a reason in advance.